osism/openstack-image-manager/README.md

 ### Update and import new images

-Simply call `tox` without parameters.
+Simply run `tox` without parameters.

+Run `tox -- --dry-run` to see what will change.

 ### Delete removed images